CIA activities in Angola: 1975-1976

+The CIA funded UNITA with $32 million in cash and $16 million of weapons.
+Support was channeled through President Mobutu of the Congo.
+After MPLA and its Cuban and Russian allies took the capital, the CIA planned on funding an insurgency against the provisional Angolan government but was unable to secure funding in Congress.
 John Stockwell commanded the CIA's Angola effort in 1975 to 1976.

 In a meeting including President Richard Nixon and Chinese Vice-Premier Deng Xiaoping, Teng referred to an early conversation between Nixon and Mao Zedong regarding Angola.
 "We hope that through the work of both sides we can achieve a better situation there.
 The relatively complex problem is the involvement of South Africa.
 And I believe you are aware of the feelings of the black Africans toward South Africa."
 No CIA personnel were present, but this is mentioned in the context of setting US policy toward Angola, where CIA did have covert operations.

 United States Secretary of State Henry Kissinger replied, "We are prepared to push South Africa as soon as an alternative military force can be created."
 Nixon added "We hope your Ambassador in Zaire can keep us fully informed.
 It would be helpful."

 Deng said "We have a good relationship with Zaire but what we can help them with is only some light weapons."
 To this, Kissinger replied, "We can give them weapons, but what they really need is training in guerrilla warfare.
 If you can give them light weapons it would help, but the major thing is training.
 Our specialty is not in guerrilla warfare (laughter in transcript)?"
 Deng mentioned that at various times, China had trained all the factions in Angola.

 1980s

 Savimbi was strongly supported by the conservative Heritage Foundation.
 Heritage foreign policy analyst Michael Johns and other conservatives visited regularly with Savimbi in his clandestine camps in Jamba and provided the rebel leader with ongoing political and military guidance in his war against the Angolan government.
 During a visit to Washington, D.C. in 1986, Reagan invited Savimbi to meet with him at the White House.
 Following the meeting, Reagan spoke of UNITA winning "a victory that electrifies the world."
 Savimbi also met with Reagan's successor, George H. W. Bush, who promised Savimbi "all appropriate and effective assistance."

 The killing of Savimbi in February 2002 by the Angolan military led to the decline of UNITA's influence.
-Savimbi was succeeded by Paulo Lukamba.
+Savimbi was succeeded by Paulo Lukamba Gato.
 Six weeks after Savimbi's death, UNITA agreed to a ceasefire with the MPLA, but even today Angola remains deeply divided politically between MPLA and UNITA supporters.
 Parliamentary elections in September 2008 resulted in an overwhelming majority for the MPLA, but their legitimacy was questioned by international observers.